Theinfection91/Ladderbot2.0/LadderbotDoc.md

 ### Registering a Team
 - **Command:** `!register_team <team_name> <@member1> <@member2> ...`
 - **Description:** Registers a new team with the specified members.
 If no members are mentioned, the command creator will be added as the sole member.
+If any member given, even the author who calls the command, is already apart of another team then the command is canceled.
 - **Parameters:**
   - `<team_name>`: The name of the team to be registered.
   - `<@member1>, <@member2>, etc.`: Mentions of Discord users who are members of the team.
 - **Example:** `!register_team Alpha @User1 @User2`
 - **Response:** Confirms the registration and lists the team members.
+If a member is already on another team then the registration process is canceled.
 - **Permissions:** Any user can register a team.

 ### ADMIN - Registering a Team
 - **Command:** `!admin_register_team <team_name> <@member1> <@member2> ...`
 - **Description:** Registers a new team with the specified members.
 The members parameter here is NOT optional.
 At least one member must be passed to this function.
+If given member is already a part of a team then the command is canceled.
 - **Parameters:**
   - `<team_name>`: The name of the team to be registered.
   - `<@member1>, <@member2>, etc.`: Mentions of Discord users who are members of the team.
 - **Example:** `!register_team Alpha @User1 @User2`
 - **Response:** Confirms the registration and lists the team members.
 If no members are given then a team is NOT registered and you must try again with at least one member.
+If a member is already on another team then the registration process is canceled.
 - **Permissions:** Admin only.

 ### Removing a Team